 - New postdoctoral fellows who hold a spousal open work permit should note that the Ministry of Education, Higher Education and Reserach (MESRS) does not recognize spousal open work permits for postdoctoral registration, although they may accept a spousal work permit for your initial postdoctoral registration for a very short period of time.
 The holder of a spousal work permit must obtain their own work permit, following the procedures listed above, immediately following their initial registration.

 Renewing your work permit

 - Beginning February 21, 2015 Citizenship and Immigration Canada has implemented a new process for employers hiring foreign nationals who are exempt from the Labour Market Impact Assessment (LMIA).
 This includes postdoctoral fellows renewing their work permits.
 Employers must submit an offer of employment online through the Employer Portal and pay a fee before the work permit application is submitted.
 Ensure that that the offer and payment have been submitted electronically by your academic unit before you submit your work permit application.
-You will need a copy of the completed form for inclusion with your work permit application.
+You will need to include the offer of employment number with your work permit application.